-It is the policy of the Town to be a community that preserves energy resources and engages in sustainable practices.
-Penfield will continue to implement policies and systems upgrades that lower the Town's energy consumption and promote responsible environmental stewardship.
+It is the policy of the Town to be a community that preserves energy resources and engages in sustainable practices that support climate resiliency.
+Penfield will continue to implement policies and system upgrades that lower the Town's energy consumption and promote responsible environmental stewardship.
 Areas of focus will include public education and awareness, environmental conservation, reduced energy consumption, renewable energy, use of natural landscapes and gardens, and recycling.